jfmonsa/knowledge_obsidian_vault/learn git.md

 + Git is no delta based VCS, instead it saves a stream of snapshots, if files has not changed it reference the file in the snapshot where it was last changed
 ![[Pasted image 20250117152951.png]]
 + checksumming: SHA-1 calculated based on the content of a file or directory, git uses it to ensure data integrity in its db
-+ Then almosth everything is undoable
++ Then almost everything is undoable
-+ nearly all operation is local -> More speed in constrast with CVCS
++ nearly all operation is local -> More speed in contrast with VCSs
 # 1. Install and git Config
 ```
 git config --global user.name "John Doe"
 git config --global user.email johndoe@example.com
 git config --global core.editor emacs
 git config --global init.defaultBranch main
+git config --global credential.helper cache # don't type your password every time

 git help <verb>
 git <verb> --help